Auratons/inlocciirc_dataset/README.md

+# InLoc dataset transformations

+This is a fork of https://github.com/lucivpav/InLocCIIRC_dataset

+For the purpose of https://github.com/Auratons/master_thesis, only `buildCutouts/build_cutouts_*.py` scipts are used, targeting datasets by name with their specific internal format.

+## Old README contents

 This repository contains tools for building the InLocCIIRC dataset.
 The dataset is constructed incrementally for each Space.
 The usual steps are as follows: